Rod Laver: Amateur (1956–62)

 Laver was a teenager when he left school to pursue a tennis career that lasted 24 years.
 He was coached in Queensland by Charlie Hollis and later by the Australian Davis Cup team captain Harry Hopman, who gave Laver the nickname "Rocket".

 Laver was both Australian and US Junior champion in 1957.
 He had his breakthrough on the world stage in 1959, when he reached all three finals at Wimbledon, winning the mixed doubles title with Darlene Hard.
-As an unseeded player, he lost the singles final to Peruvian Alex Olmedo after surviving an 87-game semifinal against American Barry MacKay.
+As an unseeded player, he lost the singles final to Peruvian Alex Olmedo after surviving an 87-game semifinal against American Barry MacKay (tennis).
 His first major singles title was the Australian Championships in 1960, where he defeated fellow Australian Neale Fraser in a five-set final after coming back from two sets down and saving a Fraser championship point in the fourth set.
 Laver captured his first Wimbledon singles crown in 1961 beating Chuck McKinley in straight sets in the final, which lasted just 53 minutes (one of the shortest men's singles Wimbledon finals on record).
 Laver was ranked the world No. 1 amateur in 1961 by Lance Tingay.

 In 1962, Laver became the first male player since Don Budge in 1938 to win all four Grand Slam singles titles in the same year.
 He won an additional 18 titles, for a season total of 22.
 Among those titles were the Italian Championships and the German Championships, giving Laver the "clay court triple" of Paris, Rome, and Hamburg that had been achieved previously only by Lew Hoad in 1956.
 At the Australian championships, Laver beat Roy Emerson in the final.
 The biggest hurdle to Laver's winning the Grand Slam was the French Championships on slow clay, where Laver won three consecutive five-setters beginning with the quarterfinals.
 In his quarterfinal with Martin Mulligan, Laver saved a matchpoint in the fourth set with a backhand volley after coming to the net behind a second serve.
 In the final, Laver lost the first two sets and was down 0–3 in the fourth set before coming back to defeat Emerson.
 At Wimbledon, his progress was much easier.
 Laver lost only one set the whole tournament, to Manuel Santana in a quarterfinal, who held a set point for a two set lead.
 In the final, Laver beat Mulligan in 52 minutes (a minute shorter than the previous year's final).
 At the US Championships, Laver lost only two sets during the tournament and defeated Emerson again in the final.
 Laver was ranked world number one amateur for 1962 by Tingay, by Ned Potter and by an Ulrich Kaiser panel of 13 experts.

-In February 1963, he appeared on the panel game show To Tell the Truth, where all four panelists identified him based on his knowledge of the history of tennis.
+In February 1963, Laver appeared on the panel game show To Tell the Truth, where all four panelists identified him based on his knowledge of the history of tennis.